Royal Brunei Airlines Flight 839

 Royal Brunei Airlines Flight 839 was a charter flight from Labuan to Bandar Seri Begawan and Miri, operated by Merpati Intan on behalf of Royal Brunei Airlines.
 On 6 September 1997, a Dornier 228, registered as 9M-MIA, conducting the flight crashed on approach to Miri, killing both crew members and all eight passengers on board.

 Crew and Passengers

-The pilot-in-command was 40-year-old Captain Mohammad Tarmizi Muda, he was a former military pilot, and had a total of 3,947 flight hours, 783 were on the Dornier 228; The pilot-monitoring was 29-year-old First Officer Wong Lein Yee, with 1,120 total flight hours, he had 22 hours of experience on the Dornier 228.
+The pilot-in-command was 40-year-old Captain Mohammad Tarmizi Muda, he was a former military pilot, and had a total of 3,947 flight hours, 783 were on the Dornier 228; The pilot-monitoring was 29-year-old First Officer Wong Lein Yee, with 1,120 total flight hours, he had 22 hours of experience on the Dornier 228. the cockpit voice recorder was not found.